-Life Groups are taking a break during Summer and with COVID-19 it is pending on meeting again this Fall.
+Life Groups are taking a break during COVID-19, it is pending on meeting again this Fall.

 Why Small Groups?: